 The simplest level of theory, non-magnetic calculations, results in an $f-$band at the Fermi surface.
 This is clearly incorrect, so all calculations presented here allow for spin dependence\cite{segall2002first}.

-At ambient pressure Gd has a ferromagnetic hcp structure with a Curie temperature of 293K\cite{lide2005magnetic}, with some susceptibility anomalies\cite{kaul2000gadolinium,coey1999gadolinium}.
+At ambient pressure Gd has a ferromagnetic hcp structure with a Curie temperature of 293\,K\cite{lide2005magnetic}, with some susceptibility anomalies\cite{kaul2000gadolinium,coey1999gadolinium}.
 On further increase in pressure the situation is unclear, but may be similar to Sm which exhibits layered antiferromagnetic structures at pressure with a Neel temperature around 60K\cite{vohra2016magnetic}.
-Consequently, in our calculations we consider both ferromagnetic and various antiferromagnetic versions of each structure (Details in supplemental materials).
+Consequently, in our calculations we consider both ferromagnetic and various antiferromagnetic versions of each structure.

-Figure.\ref{enthalpy} shows that using this value of $U$ gives the typical sequence of phase transformations, with the exception that 9R is slightly too high in energy.
+Figure.\ref{enthalpy} shows that using the standard value of $U$ gives the typical lanthanide sequence of phase transformations, with the exception that 9R is slightly too high in energy.
 An example of the density of states is shown in Figure \ref{DoS}.
-The $f-$electrons are split into a spin-up and spin-down band, well above and below the Fermi energy.
+The $f-$electrons are split into a spin-up and spin-down bands, well above and below the Fermi energy.
 By projecting the wavefunctions onto localised orbitals, we find that the valence states have hybrid $s-d$ character.
 There is no splitting within the $f-$electrons levels of the same-spin, in contrast to the DMFT result\cite{mcmahon2019structure}.
 We can therefore conclude that {\it the sequence of crystal structures does not depend on the accurate treatment of $f$-electrons}.
-Most remarkably, the observation also applies to the volume-collapsed phase.
+Most remarkably, this observation also applies to the volume-collapsed phase.

 It is interesting to note the similar shape of the majority and minority spin bands in hcp, aside from a shift which places the Fermi level in a density of states minimum.
-It suggests the that, in addition to the localised $f$-magnetisation, the hcp structure exhibits Stoner-type $sd$-ferromagnetism\cite{stoner1948mechanism}.
+It suggests that, in addition to the localised $f$-magnetization, the $hcp$ structure exhibits Stoner-type $sd$-ferromagnetism\cite{stoner1948mechanism}.

 To investigate further, we varied the value of $U$, giving a progressively poorer treatment of the $f$-electrons.
-Even more remarkably, this {\it still} does not affect the sequence of phase transformations, even when the $U$ is absent altogether (see Supplemental Materials).
+Even more remarkably, this {\it still} does not affect the sequence of phase transformations, even when the $U$ is absent altogether.